 - Diversity behind the camera

 - The presence of women in lead roles in front of the camera

 - The make-up of the female leads including racial diversity, LGBTQ representation, and women of a “certain age”

-Once we tested our criteria on a lot of shows and movies, we determined a minimum score for movies and shows that we think indicates a good amount of women focus.
-For movies, it’s a 5.5 and for television it’s 7.
-Why the disparity in the numbers?
-Right now, television is a better place for women.
-There are more women behind the camera and their depiction on screen is more well-developed.
+Once we tested our criteria on a lot of shows and movies, we determined a minimum score for movies and shows that we think indicates a good amount of women focus – 5.5 or higher for movies and for television shows.

 You may be thinking, great, you’ve provided a rating.
 Now what?
 Now, go and show your support for those titles deemed worthy of your time and money!

 Go see movies with a score of 5.5 or higher in the theater, on opening weekend, on Friday night.

 Watch, purchase, rent, and subscribe to services with television shows scoring 5.5 or higher.